A Bit About Paper

 With the invention of paper, people were free to record their thoughts in ways that would last for generations and spread around the world.

 Later, on another side of the globe, T'sai Lun (about 105 AD) learned how to make paper by breaking the mulberry bark into fibers and pounding them into a sheet.
 The process was improved by adding rags, hemp, and old fish nets to the pulp.
-Soon after, paper became widely used throughout China and slowly spread west along the Silk Road.
+Soon after, paper became widely used throughout China and slowly moved west along the Silk Road.

 Today, despite mass production, the art of paper making by hand is celebrated throughout the world.